youwen5/web/routes/+about.typ

 #import "@preview/html-shim:0.1.0": *

-#show: html-shim.with(title: "About")
+#show: html-shim.with(
+  title: "About",
+)

 #let chinese-name = html.elem("span", attrs: (lang: "zh-Hans"), [佑文])

 #dropcap[
   W#smallcaps[elcome] to my hypertext garden on the World Wide Web.
 There are many like it---but this one is mine.
 I'm Youwen, and I
-  #link("/software/epilogue")[designed this website] myself, by hand, down to
+  #link("/software/epilogue")[designed this website] myself, by hand, following
-  the last pixel of margin in paragraph headings.
+  the tradition of hackers of yore.
 ]

 I currently study math and computer science at the